BroadbandForum/usp-test/09-functionality.md

 ### Test Metrics

-1. The EUT sends a Notify message after step 1 containing a oper_complete element with a command_name of Download()
+1. The EUT sends a Notify message after step 1 containing a `oper_complete` element with a `command_name` of 'Download()'
 2. The EUT sends a Notify message with a TransferComplete! event.
-3. The EUT sends a Notify message with a Boot! event, with the FirmwareUpdated argument set to true.
+3. The EUT sends a Notify message with a Boot! event, with the 'FirmwareUpdated' argument set to true.
-4. The EUT sends a GetResponse message after step 3 which shows that `Device.DeviceInfo.ActiveFirmwareImage` matches the FirmwareImage instance on which the Download() operation was called; also that `Device.DeviceInfo.SoftwareVersion` matches the expected version.
+4. The EUT sends a GetResponse message after step 3 which shows that Device.DeviceInfo.ActiveFirmwareImage matches the FirmwareImage instance on which the Download() operation was called; also that Device.DeviceInfo.SoftwareVersion matches the expected version.

 ## 9.4 Upgrading the Agent's Firmware - Using TimeWindow, Immediate